Camino Nova Scotia: The Way of St. Columba

 Want to connect with other spiritual seekers using the most ancient, low-tech, zero-emission method of transportation?

 Camino NS: The Way of St. Columba is a pilgrimage opportunity along the beautiful South Shore of Nova Scotia.
 Inspired by the ancient Camino de Santiago de Compostela in Spain, Camino NS will take you deeper: into yourself, into nature, into community, into God.

 Location: Nova Scotia’s South Shore, concluding at the Chapel of St. Columba in Halifax (on the AST campus)

 How far?
-Our total pilgrimage route will take us approx. 230 km along the beautiful Atlantic coastline, through majestic woodlands, beside sparkling lakes, and near farmers’ fields.
+In 2014 and 2015, our pilgrimage route took us along approx. 230 km of beautiful Atlantic coastline, through majestic woodlands, beside sparkling lakes, and near farmers’ fields.
 The path is very even and almost completely level.
-The walking distance per day is approximately 25 to 30 km (about 6 hours plus breaks).
+The walking distance per day was approximately 25 to 30 km (about 6 hours plus breaks).
 NOTE: a shorter journey is planned for 2016.

 Who is this for?
 Camino NS is for you if you are: